David Saunders (American football coach): Assistant coaching career

 Saunders first college coaching job was at Jacksonville State University from 1984 to 1989 as defensive backs coach, wide receivers coach and recruiting coordinator.
 From 1990 to 1992 he was defensive line coach at Georgia Southern, where the 1990 team won the Division I-AA National Championship.

 From 1993 to 1994 Saunders was defensive coordinator and defensive backs coach at Nicholls State University.
 In 1995, Saunders moved to Baylor University as safeties coach.

 During the 1996a and 1997 seasons, Saunders was defensive backs coach and recruiting coordinator at Arkansas State University.
 In 1998, he spent the football season at the University of Tennessee working as an on-campus recruiting coordinator.

 From 1999 to 2002, Saunders was an assistant to the athletics director for recruiting and coordinator of high school and community college relations at Ole Miss.
 In 2006, he returned to Ole Miss as linebackers coach.
 Saunders again returned to Ole Miss for a third time as administrative operations coordinator in 2010.

 From 2011 to 2014, he was defensive backs coach at the University of Louisiana–Lafayette.
+On November 3, 2014, Saunders abruptly announced his resignation, with head coach Mark Hudspeth citing "personal reasons" for the resignation.
+Almost a year after his departure, the NCAA announced that the Ragin' Cajuns were under investigation due to severe recruiting violations committed by Saunders.

 In 2015, Saunders was defensive backs coach and special teams coordinator at Pearl River Community College.